lsjaquez22/lab_final_imdb/movieBackend/README.md

 > Unsuccessful search returns an empty list

-> NOTES: Add query param with value of true if you don't wish to remove your watchlist from the result set.
+> NOTES: Add query param with value of true keeps movies that are on your watchlist.

 > Example query: **api/movie/recommended?with_mine=true**